psteitz/steve/pysteve/csv/README.md

 * Expected format of the input csv is rows for voters, colums for candidates
 * First column must be named 'voter'
 * Other column headers are candidate names and must be unique
-* Row headers ('voter' field values) must be unique
+* Row headers ('voter' column values) must be unique
 * Each row must contain a sequence of rank values starting at 1
 * There can be no gaps in the ranks and no repeated ranks